AeroPlace-Flow: Language-Grounded Object Placement for Aerial Manipulators via Visual Foresight and Object Flow: Related Work

-\textbf{Object Flow and Learning-Based Placement:} Recent approaches connect generative imagination with executable manipulation trajectories.
-Dream2Flow \cite{dharmarajan2025dream2flow} and NovaFlow \cite{novaflow} infer object-centric motion from generated visual dynamics.
-In parallel, learning-based placement methods such as Pick2Place \cite{pick2place} and AnyPlace \cite{anyplace} study task-aware placement and rearrangement for fixed-base manipulators.
-However, these methods primarily focus on ground manipulation settings and do not directly address language-conditioned placement for aerial manipulators.
+\textbf{Object Flow and Learning-Based Placement:} Dream2Flow \cite{dharmarajan2025dream2flow} and NovaFlow \cite{novaflow} convert generated visual dynamics into object-centric motion.
+Pick2Place \cite{pick2place} and AnyPlace \cite{anyplace} address task-aware placement and rearrangement for fixed-base manipulators.
+These methods, however, remain focused on ground manipulation and do not directly address language-conditioned aerial placement.